informalsystems/quint/doc/rfc007-foreign-calls.md

 go further and visualize interactive computations, e.g., in Quint REPL.
 We have discussed this approach once, and it was not clear to us, why should we call foreign code from Quint to do that, see [Issue 143][].
-So this is probably not the strongest motivator for this ADR.
+So this is probably not the strongest motivator for this RFC.

 *Desired state: We should be able to inform an external visualization tool about a change in the system state, while running the simulator, or doing